-RTV 301 Planning and producing (3CH): Planning and producing is a course introducing students to the business and management side of radio and video production.
+RTV 302 Planning and producing (3CH):; This course introduces students to the business and management side of radio and video production.
 The course trains the students in both line producing/production management and creative producing of radio and TV with the aim of maximizing their opportunities for work in the production industry at professional level.

 Students would understand budgeting and scheduling and the operation of related software, contracts, copyright, distribution, and the basics of financing for independent filmmakers.

 Course work covers the role of the producer; development of concepts, rights research, crew, casting budgets; scheduling, packaging presentations; production overview and management; postproduction; marketing and distribution; and new media perspectives.

-RTV 304 Documentary (3CH): Documentary is a course that will provide students with skills and different approaches to "reading," understanding, and analyzing documentary films.
-Also, students will learn the terminology and theory informing documentary as genre.
-Students will also learn the practical and applied aspects of preproduction, production, and post-production for documentary, including location sound recording and lighting.
+RTV 304 Documentary (3CH): This course will provide students with skills and different approaches to "reading," understanding, and analyzing documentary films. students will learn the practical and hands-on aspects of preproduction, production, and post-production for documentary, including location sound recording and lighting.